Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 • Co-design outreach for specific communities

-If you want to explore a partnership, we’re happy to talk through what makes sense for your
+If you want to explore a partnership, DRS can help talk through what makes sense for your

 Ready to connect with DRS?

-Whether you’re a resident, educator, responder, tribal representative, or potential sponsor, there’s
+Whether you are a resident, educator, responder, tribal representative, volunteer,